 Scholarships are offered to gifted students if the family is unable to pay the full fee amount and is eligible for an award.
-Families are required to give volunteer hours to support school activities in exchange for the scholarship.
+Families are also required to give volunteer hours to support school activities in exchange for the scholarship.

 Pupils with French nationality can apply for a grant at the French Consulate in Brussels.
 Annual deadlines are in February and September.

-The catholic primary school offers means-tested bursaries for those unable to pay full fees; these are available through the ARDEA Foundation.
+The Catholic primary school offers means-tested bursaries for those unable to pay full fees; these are available through the ARDEA Foundation.

 Ecole International Montgomery

 The school offers reduced fees at both primary and secondary school level to those unable to pay full fees.